 The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Selecting a car insurance company is complex: rates vary based on your location, age, and driving history, and every company provides a different set of discounts.
-Auto Club (AAA) and Nationwide are two of America's most popular car insurance companies, offering affordable policies in many states.
+Selecting a car insurance company can be hard: companies' rates vary based on your location, age, and driving history, and every company's discounts vary.
+Auto Club (AAA) and Nationwide are two of the nation's most popular insurers, providing affordable policies in many states.

-To take the sting out of shopping for car insurance, we collected average costs from Nationwide and Auto Club (AAA).
-The below rates cover a number of rating factors, including credit, driving history, and demographics.
-Check out the below rates and find an affordable policy today.
+To simplify the comparison process, we gathered average costs from Nationwide and Auto Club (AAA).
+These take into consideration a variety of rating factors, including credit history, driving history, and age.
+Examine these figures and find your next car insurance policy today.

-If you have very poor credit, Nationwide could be a better option for you.
-On average, Nationwide offers better rates than Auto Club (AAA) for drivers with credit scores of 579 or less.
-Those with exceptional credit — a score of 800 or higher — should consider View average insurance rates by credit tier for Nationwide and Auto Club (AAA) below.
+If you have very bad credit, Nationwide could be the way to go.
+Typically, Nationwide offers lower prices than Auto Club (AAA) for drivers with credit scores of 579 or less.
+Drivers with exceptional credit — a score of 800 or better — should favor View typical insurance rates by credit level for Nationwide and Auto Club (AAA) below.

 |Very Poor (300-579)||$6,569||$1,593|